 Note: Linking a Protective Instrument Loop Sensor System alters the calculations of the loop.
-Therefore, you must verify the calculations again in the GE Digital APM system.
+Therefore, you must verify the calculations again in the APM system.

-- 1. Access the Protective Instrument Loop Sensor System to which you want to link another Sensor System. - 2.
+- Access the Protective Instrument Loop Sensor System to which you want to link another Sensor System. - 2.
 In the upper-right corner of the datasheet, select Link.

-A list of Protective Instrument Loop Sensor Systems appears.
+In the upper-right corner of the datasheet, select A list of Protective Instrument Loop Sensor Systems appears.